 - Break Points Converted When Returning = 52% (16/31)

 Kyrgios has generated more break points (31) when his opponent is serving than they have against him (27).
 That’s always a good sign!
 And the fact that he is converting slightly over half (52%) is another key metric in his run to the quarter-finals.

 Kyrgios is playing scintillating tennis at the moment.
 He basically took the racket out of the hands of world No.1, Medvedev, in the last two sets of their fourth-round match.

-His is serving so big in the big moments.
-He is stepping way inside the baseline to return and also applying so much pressure moving forward to finish points at the front of the court.
+He is serving so big in the big moments.
+He is stepping way inside the baseline to return and applying so much pressure to finish points at the front of the court.
 If he keeps up his current form, he will be extremely hard to stop from getting both hands on the US Open trophy.